MikaBerglund/IdentityServer4.Sample01/README.md

 The MVC client represents a web application that needs to authenticate its users, and request a few custom claims to be included in the token issued by Identity Server.

+> The client uses the implicit Open ID flow, which is the simplest to implement.
+If the different Open ID flows are still something you are trying to figure out, I suggest that you read [this short article](https://www.scottbrady91.com/OpenID-Connect/OpenID-Connect-Flows) by *Scott Brady*, that explains the differences between the different flows quite well.

 The client application requests the claims by requesting for scopes that the desired claim types are mapped to, as explained above.
 These scopes are requested in the Client application's *Startup.cs* file.
 The custom scopes that client requests are *role-scope* and *manager-scope*, which then produces the desired claim types and the